Capacity: 6 – 12 average-sized chickens

 The large hen-house comfortably sleeps up to twelve average chickens on four elevated roosts.
-Some hens prefer to sleep in the egg box instead.
-If you wish to prevent this, a nesting box access blocker can do this.
+Some hens prefer to sleep in the egg box instead, and a nesting box access blocker can do this if you wish to prevent this.

 While the chicken roost, their poop will land in two droppings trays below.
 It is such an easy job to keep the hen house clean.
 Pull out the trays and scrape the droppings off with a spatula stored inside the eggbox.
 The poop is a superb addition to the compost.

 The egg box contains four differently sized nesting compartments.
 Hens have not only personalities but also their individual preferences.
 Some want tight spaces, and others need room, so here they have options.

 Up to seven hens share one nest, but the average is three birds to one nest.
 There is no congestion as they lay their eggs at different times during the day.